hermeznetwork/docs/docs/faq/coordinators.md

 ### How do I become a Coordinator?

-To become a coordinator you need to prepare the system infrastructure, take part in the auction, and win a bid for a time slot.
+To become a Coordinator you need to prepare the system infrastructure, take part in the auction, and win a bid for a time slot.

-### How bids can be placed in the auction?
+### How are bids placed in the auction?

 Coordinators will participate in the auction by sending an on-chain transaction to the auction smart contract.
 Bids are always paid in HEZ.